jeffreyhanson/global-protected-areas/README.md

 -----

 This repository contains source code for automatically downloading, cleaning, and processing the [World Database on Protected Areas](www.protectedplanet).
-By using this repository, users can maintain an update version of the world's protected areas data set.
+By using this repository, users can maintain an up to date version of the world's protected areas.

 Briefly, the following operations are run in sequence using [ESRI ArcGIS](www.esri.com/software/arcgis):